glenjamin/postgres-skip-locked-surprise/README.md

 that import.

-My understanding of the combination of `FOR UPDATE` and `SKIP LOCKED` should mean that worker processes all select disjoint subsets of rows, and therefore we should never get duplicate messages.
+My understanding of the combination of `FOR UPDATE` and `SKIP LOCKED` should mean that worker processes all select disjoint subsets of rows, and therefore we should never get duplicate accounts.
-The surprising and possibly buggy behaviour is that we do occasionally get duplicate messages produced when running a bunch of concurrent workers.
+The surprising and possibly buggy behaviour is that we do occasionally get duplicate accounts produced when running a bunch of concurrent workers.
 I'm unsure whether there is actually a postgres bug here, or whether I've overlooked something in the way these concurrent transactions interact.